nathanael-fijalkow/acme/README.md

 ### Available Functions

-* Computing the Stabilization Monoid of a $B$-Automaton **-sm**: Computes the stabilization monoid of a B-automaton and minimizes it.
+* Computing the Stabilization Monoid of a $B$-Automaton

+**-sm**: Computes the stabilization monoid of a B-automaton and minimizes it

  > in text verbose mode:
 <div class="highlighter-rouge">